Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 }
 ```

+This is a good time to mention, epub is just a zip file.
+As such, as it is generated by
+pandoc, it has a predefined structure, and you have to bend to that.
+Fonts are in a
+font directory, and stylesheets in a styles directory.
+Thus you have to *break out* of
+the styles directory with .. to get to the fonts directory.
+Keep that in mind, it took
+me a while to figure out.

 ### Metadata and Structure

-EPUBs need some basic metadata, which you define in the YAML front matter of your Markdown files.
+EPUBs need some basic metadata, which you define in the YAML front matter of your Markdown
+files.
 Stuff like title, author, and language goes here:

 ```yaml
 ---